ZachJDev/Simple-Presentation/readme.md

 ## Assembly *is* Required

 I built this framework with a specific presentation in mind, so it may not fit your needs exactly out of the box.
+You should expect to finagle the styles to get them to match your needs -- hopefully I've made that easy enough!
 Below are some tips to get you started and point you in the right direction if you're looking to change some things.

 - Slides must be added manually using the template included in the index.html file (the blank slide in the second row).
     - To create a new row: